Scope and Contents

 Box 58 (financial papers): Restricted until January 1, 2085.
 For further information consult the appropriate curator.

-Boxes 131, 133 (computer disks): Restricted fragile material.
+Boxes 131, 133, 164 (electronic media): Restricted fragile material.
 Reference copies may be requested.
-Consult Access Services for further information.
+For further information, consult Access Services.

-Boxes 64, 130 (audiovisual materials): Restricted fragile material.
-Reference copy may be requested.
-Consult Access Services for further information.
+Boxes 64, 130, 165, 167 (audiovisual material): Restricted fragile material.
+Reference copies may be requested.
+For further information, consult Access Services.

 Conditions Governing Use